-The Internet never stands still, so if you haven’t made any structural, design or content changes to your blog for a while, perhaps you are missing out on gaining or retaining valuable visitors.
+The Internet never stands still.
+So if you haven’t made any design or content changes to your author blog for a while, perhaps you are missing out on gaining or retaining valuable unique visitors.

-Here are a few tips that you can check to see if you might be able to make some simple tweaks to your website that will help improve its performance.
+With these few tips, you can check to see if you might be able to make some simple tweaks to your website that will help improve its performance and appeal to readers.

-These website check up tips apply to all types of blogs and websites, so they can be applied even if if you use free services such as Blogger, Wix, Weebly or WordPress, or have your own self-hosted site.
+These website check-up tips apply to all types of blogs and websites.
+So they can be applied even if you use free services such as Blogger, Wix, Weebly, or WordPress, or if you have your own self-hosted site.

-The easiest way to accomplish this is the place your social share and follow buttons at the top of your pages or posts, and add your book links to the end of each post you publish.
-You can keep your sidebar of course, but make sure that no high-value items are included there.
+The easiest way to accomplish this is the place your social share and follow buttons at the top of your pages or posts.

 Write Great Titles and First Lines

-This technique can be used to improve your existing posts.
+You can use this technique to improve your existing blog posts.
 If you are getting very few visitors, try changing your title and first line.

 Light, Bright and Minimal